Mohamed-Alieldin/LogAnalysis/README.md

  `cd` into the `vagrant` directory and use the command `psql -d news -f newsdata.sql`.
  Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

+Import the views to the data base by running the following command:
+`psql -d news -f Create_Views.sql`

 **Exploring the data**
 The database includes three tables:
 + The `authors` table includes information about the authors of articles.